Home

 Best time: mid-February–mid-April

-Sandhill cranes migration across North America is considered one of world's largest animals' movement that goes in range with well-known wildebeest, and caribou migrations.
-It involves from 400,000 to 600,000 individuals, which is 80% of world's cranes population overall.
+Sandhill crane migration across North America is considered one of the world's largest wildlife movements that goes in range with well-known wildebeest and caribou migrations.
+It involves from 400,000 to 600,000 individuals, which is 80% of the world's sandhill crane population overall.

 Sandhill cranes arrive in 3 waves, starting from mid-February and the last group leaving in mid-April to continue their long journey to the north.
 The record numbers of sandhills is usually observed in late March.